 US bonds often feel the brunt of interest rate policies.
 One of the fundamental principles of investing in bonds is that interest rates and T-bond prices are inversely correlated.
 When interest rates rise, bond prices fall, and when interest rates decline, bond prices rise.
 This is what is known as interest rate risk.

-When looking to trade the FOMC, the most important thing to do is prepare the day before with what is to be expected, while simultaneously preparing for the unexpected.
+When looking to trade the FOMC, the most important thing to do is prepare the day before with what is expected while simultaneously preparing for the unexpected.
 It is vital to keep track of what its members say in real-time.
 That is what helps traders always stay up to date.
 It really depends on the trader’s risk appetite.

 Each FOMC meeting announcement is a high-impact event on the markets and can induce significant volatility.
-It is essential to be aware of all macroeconomic conditions and to assess the exposure to risk in their portfolio.
+It is essential to be aware of all macroeconomic conditions and assess risk exposure in their portfolio.
 If a trader is more on the risk-averse side, it may be better to just avoid the market altogether during FOMC announcements.

 There is no one right way to trade the FOMC announcements.
 Although, if you do choose to do so, the most critical first step is to have your charts open at all times, and monitor, monitor, monitor.
 It may be better not to trade within the first 15 minutes of any announcement.
 It could be better to wait it out and see how the market reacts.
 Occasionally, the first initial move the markets make after the report is the actual direction the market wants to go.
 That goes for stocks, futures, bonds, or otherwise.
 This is typically the real reaction the market has to the Fed announcement.
 However, because the market is based mainly on emotion and impulse, there can be an overreaction one way or another.

 It is best to stay levelheaded.
-Stay patient, monitor the charts as the days go on, and based on the direction of the market and what kind of trader you are, buy the dips or take profits.
+Stay patient, monitor the charts as the days go on, and based on the market’s direction and what kind of trader you are, buy the dips or take profits.

 The FOMC and the Fed have never been as important or as influential as they are today.
-The recovery of the stock and futures indexes are at least in part due to the unprecedented liquidity the Fed infused into the US economy.
-For the first time ever, the Fed is also buying high yielding corporate bonds and ETFs.
+The stock and futures indexes’ recovery is at least partly due to the unprecedented liquidity the Fed infused into the US economy.
+For the first time ever, the Fed is also buying high-yielding corporate bonds and ETFs.
 In addition, it is pushing Quantitative Easing further into unpredictable territory.
 This poses high inflation risks and significant risks to the strength of the US dollar.
 However, considering how the market expects the Fed interest rate to stay this low for the foreseeable future poses exciting opportunities for equities and economic stimulation.
 But as an investor, it is always important to be mindful of any moves that the Fed decides to make.

 Before anything else, always assess your individual risk tolerance.
 There are many ways to make money in the market, and there is no right or wrong answer.
 It is simply up to you as the investor to decide what works for you.